-A pre-existing condition is an illness or condition for which, in the opinion of a medical practitioner appointed by Westfund, signs and symptoms existed during six months before the date you joined Westfund or upgraded to a higher level of cover.
+A pre-existing condition is an illness or condition for which, in the opinion of a medical advisor appointed by Westfund, signs and symptoms existed during six months before the date you joined Westfund or upgraded to a higher level of cover.
 A 12-month waiting period applies to all new members for hospital costs relating to the treatment of pre-existing conditions.
 It's important to note that the only exceptions to this are treatments for hospital psychiatric services, rehabilitation and palliative care, which have a 2 month waiting period.

 - Been with Westfund for less than 12 months or;